 Your resume is a marketing tool created to market you.
 It may be your first contact with an employer, whether applying for an internship, co-op or job opportunity.
 Resumes may also be requested for leadership opportunities, graduate school, scholarship, and fellowship applications.

 Employers often review resumes and cover letters in 10 seconds or less.
 Therefore, your resume must be well-written, concise, extremely organized, and easy to read in order to be effective.
 Customize your resume for the reader, looking for opportunities to match your accomplishments and interests to their needs.
 Tailoring your resume and cover letter to the specific employer is a key component of a successful resume and cover letter!

 There is not one correct way to organize a resume.
 It depends on your unique education, experiences, and skills.
 It is a good idea to have different versions of your resume depending on the job type/industry that you'd like to target.
-Drop by the Stuckert Career Center for a Quick Career Consult (QCC), Monday - Thursday from 11:00 – 3:00 pm for a quick review or make an appointment with your career counselor for individual guidance by calling (859) 257-2746.
+Drop by the Stuckert Career Center for a quick resume review, Tuesday - Thursday from 11:00 a.m. – 3:00 p.m.

 View a brief video on Youtube with some quick tips on resume writing.

 Where to begin?
 Typical sections on a resume

 An objective tells the employer what you want to do, either by stating a job title or the type of job you currently seek.
 You might have more than one version of your resume, with different objectives.

 List the college/university name, city, state, your degree, major, concentration, and graduation date by month and year.
 List your most recent college first.
 Under the education section, you may include information about:

 - Courses relevant to the type of job you are seeking